SunnyOswal/sunnyoswal.github.io/_posts/2019-08-01-azure-detected-crypto-coin-mining-activity-on-my-subscription!.md

 ![Azure Attacked Resources]({{ "/images/attackedresources.png" | absolute_url }})

 Seeing this i was quite curious as to what kind of attack were my resources under .
-And to be honest who cares to attack “MY” resources :)
+And to be honest who cares to attack “MY” resources :stuck_out_tongue_winking_eye:
 To get more details, i clicked on the dashboard chart which showed “2 Attacked resources” and it opened a new “Security Alerts” blade .
 AND here i got to know that the attack Azure detected was a “Crypto-mining activity” 2 days back to back.